nicolas1805961/DistoDyn/README.md

 python3 -u create_pt_distance_distogram.py --threshold 0.0001 -pdb "${PDB_ID}"

-where PDB_ID is the name of the pdb file in the misato dataset and threshold is the value used to binarize the probability matrix computed from distograms
+where PDB_ID is the name of the pdb file in the misato dataset and threshold is the value used to binarize the probability matrix computed from distograms.